US STOCKS-Futures rise as yields retreat from highs

 The U.S. 10-year Treasury yield US10YT=RR fell on Friday after touching a four-month high in the previous session but stayed above the 4% level.
 US/

-Hawkish comments from Fed policymakers and the latest batch of economic data have pushed traders to price in at least three more 25 basis point rate hikes this year and see interest rates peaking at 5.43% by September from the current 4.66%.
+Hawkish comments from Fed policymakers and recent economic data have pushed traders to price in at least three more 25 basis point rate hikes this year and see interest rates peaking at 5.43% by September from the current 4.66%.
 FEDWATCH

 The odds of a bigger 50 basis point rate hike in March stood at just 20% but investors are awaiting monthly payrolls and consumer prices data to see if the Fed will go big later this month.